terricain/aioboto3/README.rst

 With aioboto3 you can now usxe the higher level APIs provided by boto3 in an asynchronous manner.
 Mainly I developed this as I wanted to use the boto3 dynamodb Table object in some async microservices.

-Whilst all resources in boto3 should work I havent tested them all, so if what your after is not in the table below then try it out, if it works drop me an issue with a simple test case and I'll add it to the table.
+While all resources in boto3 should work I havent tested them all, so if what your after is not in the table below then try it out, if it works drop me an issue with a simple test case and I'll add it to the table.

 +---------------------------+--------------------+